KAlr03/blockchain/docs/architecture.md

 ### Data And Integrity Blocks

-- `MongoDB`: the operational database that stores products, certificates, users, and detailed traceability documents.
+- `MongoDB Atlas`: the cloud-hosted operational database that stores products, certificates, users, and detailed traceability documents.
-- `File Storage`: the location where uploaded certificate files and other binary assets are persisted, either locally or in S3-compatible storage.
+- `File Storage`: the location where uploaded certificate files and other binary assets are persisted on Railway.
-- `Blockchain RPC`: the connection point the API uses to talk to an EVM network such as local Hardhat or a production RPC provider.
+- `Blockchain RPC`: the connection point the API uses to talk to the Ethereum Sepolia testnet via the Alchemy node-as-a-service RPC provider.
 - `HalalCertificateRegistry`: the smart contract that stores certificate decision anchors and traceability hashes as tamper-resistant proofs.

 ### Shared And Infrastructure Blocks